Use and Security of Information Systems

 5.1.
 The Polytechnic provides both open and closed access to its IT services.
 Specific permissions are required to access closed aspects of the IT services and infrastructure to ensure confidentiality and maintain the integrity of the infrastructure.

 5.2.
-Only authorized users are permitted to access and use the Polytechnic's Closed IT services .
+Only authorised users are permitted to access and use the Polytechnic's Closed IT services.

-5.3.1 Creating and deleting of user accounts as directed by HR
+5.3.1 Creating and deleting of user accounts as directed by Otago Polytechnic, People and Culture.

 5.3.2 Annual auditing of accounts to verify account status.

 5.3.3.
-Disablement of staff accounts two weeks post HR notified Termination date, unless requested sooner.
+Disablement of kaimahi accounts two (2) weeks post Otago Polytechnic People and Culture notifying of the termination date, unless requested sooner.

-5.3.3.1 Or when staff accounts are to be retained as active, with approval from Chief Executive Office.
+5.3.3.1 Or when kaimahi accounts are to be retained as active, with approval from the Executive Director’s Office.

 5.3.4.
-Deletion of staff accounts 5 years post HR notified Termination date, with the exception of lifetime access for Council honours awards recipients as per CP0006 Council Honours Awards Policy.
+Deletion of kaimahi accounts five (5) years post Otago Polytechnic, People and Culture notifying of termination date with the exception of access for Otago Polytechnic honours awards recipients as per Honorary Degrees and Recognition Awards Policy.

 5.4.
 Contractor (non-staff) access created and managed by ISS.

-5.4.1 Contractor accounts will all have account expiry set on creation; this forces review of account validity.
+5.4.1 Contractor accounts will all have account expiry set on creation; these force review of account validity.

-5.4.2 Only the Otago Polytechnic Limited staff member responsible for the contractor can request enablement of disabled and expired accounts.
+5.4.2 Only the Otago Polytechnic kaimahi responsible for the contractor can request the enablement of disabled and expired accounts.

-5.5.1 Systems will have an access review every 4 months.
+5.5.1 Systems will have an access review every four (4) months.
 This includes the following systems:

 • Learner Management System